Click to view briefing as a PDF

 Rosebank: key information

-- The field’s owner Equinor – which owns 80% of the field with Ithaca Energy holding the remaining stake – has reapplied for drilling permission.
+- Rosebank is majority owned by Adura - a new 50/50 joint venture between Shell and Equinor and now the biggest oil and gas producer in the UK.
+The oil companies have reapplied for drilling permission for Rosebank.
 This follows the field’s initial approval by the previous government being ruled unlawful for failing to take into account the full impact that burning Rosebank’s reserves will have on the climate.

 - The new decision on Rosebank is subject to a tightened environmental impact assessment process, requiring the full emissions from burning Rosebank’s reserves to be counted for the first time.